-The Board of Dental Examiners Dental Board of California of California may adopt regulations necessary to enforce and administer this section.
+The Dental Board of California may adopt regulations necessary to enforce and administer this section.

-The Board of Dental Examiners Dental Board of California may suspend or revoke the registration of any service that fails to comply with the requirements of subdivision (i).
+The Dental Board of California may suspend or revoke the registration of any service that fails to comply with subdivision (i).
 No service may reregister with the board if it has a registration that is currently under suspension for a violation of subdivision (i), nor may a service reregister with the board if it had a registration revoked by the board for a violation of subdivision (i) less than one year after that revocation.

-The Board of Dental Examiners Dental Board of California of California may petition the superior court of any county for the issuance of an injunction restraining any conduct which that constitutes a violation of this section.
+The Dental Board of California may petition the superior court of any county for the issuance of an injunction restraining any conduct that constitutes a violation of this section.

-It is unlawful and shall constitute a misdemeanor for a person to operate a group advertising and referral service for dentists without providing its name and address to the Board of Dental Examiners Dental Board of California of California.
+It is unlawful and shall constitute a misdemeanor for a person to operate a group advertising and referral service for dentists without providing its name and address to the Dental Board of California.